wp-plugins/social-semantic-recommendation-sosere/readme.txt

 4. (Optional) Go to the "SOSERE" settings page to customize SOSERE.

-= Multi site installation =
+= Network site installation =
 1. Download the plugin and unzip
-2. Put the content of social-semantic-recommendation-sosere folder in your wp-content/mu-plugins folder and activate the plugin through the WordPress admin.
+2. Put the content of social-semantic-recommendation-sosere folder in your wp-content/plugins folder and activate network wide the plugin through the WordPress admin.
 3. Done!
 The plugin will automatically display related posts underneath your posts content.
 4. (Optional) Go to the "SOSERE" settings page to customize SOSERE.